smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `- Unreleased` - ban all things that will probably be released eventually (Venusaur in Gen 8)

+`- Mythical` - ban all Mythical Pokémon (such as Mew, Celebi)

+`- Restricted Legendary` - ban all Restricted Legendary Pokémon (such as Zekrom, Eternatus)

 `- all items` - ban all items

 `- all abilities, + No Ability` - ban all abilities (No Ability needs to be specifically allowed to allow Pokemon with no abilities)